- Name and Registered Office

 The Treasurer shall prepare an annual budget and work in concert with the ETOM Business Manager who receives and disburses all association funds.

-The Business Manager shall be hired by the Executive Board to assume responsibility for all business affairs related to the maintenance of the consortium.
+The Executive Director shall be hired by the Executive Board to assume responsibility for all business affairs related to the maintenance of the consortium.

 A petition for recall of any Executive Board member must be signed by fifty percent of the Board of Directors and must state the specific reasons for the petition.
 The petition will be presented to the Executive Board.
 The Executive Board will bring the matter to the membership for discussion at a special meeting of the membership within 30 days of receiving the petition.
 Recall shall occur on a 2/3 vote of the Board of Directors.

 The date and location of the annual business meeting shall be determined by the Executive Board.
 Notice shall be given to the members at least thirty (30) days prior to the meeting.

 Special membership meetings of the Board if Directors may be called by the Executive Board with ten-day written notifications to all members.

 The Executive Board will normally meet on a regular scheduled basis.